RashmiSharma1191/RashmiSharma1191/README.md

 🏃🏼‍♀️Step into the world of data with me.

 🔥A passionate aspiring data analyst skilled in
   📍SQL,
   📍Power BI,
   📍Advance Excel,
   📍Python,
   📍Machine learning,
   📍Data visualization.

-👀 I’m interested in Data analysis and data visualization.
+👀 I turn raw data into powerful stories and actionable insights.

 💥Explore captivating projects showcasing the art of transforming raw data into actionable insights.